 Determining an output value for a particular input involves evaluating an expression; finding inputs that yield a given output involves solving an equation.
-Questions about when two functions have the same value for the same input lead to equations, whose solutions can be visualized from the intersection of their graphs.
-Because functions describe relationships
+Questions about when two functions have the same value for the same input lead to equations whose solutions can be visualized from the intersection of their graphs.
+Because functions describe relationships between quantities, they are frequently used in modeling.
+Sometimes functions are defined by a recursive process, which can be displayed effectively using a spreadsheet or other technology.

 Note: Standards with a \star indicate a modeling standard.
-Standards with a (+) represent standards for advanced classes such as calculus, advanced statistics or discrete mathematics.
+Standards with a (+) represent standards for advanced classes such as calculus, advanced statistics, or discrete mathematics.
 Standards without a (+) are the present standards for all college and career ready students.

-Functions Overview
+Grades 9 - 12 Functions Overview